himynameisjonas/jonas.brusman.se/_posts/2012-04-15-flickr-plugin-for-jekyll.md

 - plugin
 - code
 ---
-This blog i driven by [Jekyll](http://jekyllrb.com/) and i have written a simple plugin to Jekyll that makes it easy to embed photographs from [Flickr](http://flickr.com) directly into your posts.
+This blog is driven by [Jekyll](http://jekyllrb.com/) and i have written a simple plugin to Jekyll that makes it easy to embed photographs from [Flickr](http://flickr.com) directly into your posts.

 If you have a Gemfile, start by adding the `fleakr` gem to your Gemfile and run `bundle install`.
 If you don't have a Gemfile, install the gem with `gem install fleakr`.